silphid/yey/README.md

 # Network name to connect container to (docker --network flag)
 network: <string | "host" (default)>

+# Individual arguments that will be passed to docker cli as is.
+dockerArgs:
+  - <string>
+  ...

 # Optional Dockerfile to build and run
 build:
   # Dockerfile to build